aakashbansal/Zomvids/README.md

 ## Features

-1. **Large File Uploads** - The project requires support for uploading files upto the size of 1 GB.
+1. **Large Video Uploads** - The project requires support for uploading videos upto the size of 1 GB.
 So, a simple **multipart/form-data** request won't be a good choice.
 Instead, **chunking** is done i.e. the file is divided into fixed size chunks at the user's end and then these chunks are uploaded to server one-by-one.
 The server aggregates these chunks to the permanent storage thereby reducing memory footprint of both the user as well as the server.

 2. **Login and Authentication** - A new user registers with the unique username and then logins to use the platform to upload videos of his own.
 Registration/login is not required for **viewing** videos.